Khatib, Singapore: Transport

 Khatib MRT Station: A Mass Rapid Transit (MRT) station serving as a transportation hub in the area.
 Located south of Yishun MRT station on the North-South line.
 It was formerly named Nee Soon South MRT station but was renamed to Khatib in January 1987 after Sungei Khatib Bongsu and Khatib Camp.

 Other places

 A small local park, called Yishun Park @ N8, is located beside Blk 810, Yishun Ring Rd.
 The park includes a fitness corner, playground and a running track.
 Two schools, Peiying Primary School and Naval Base Secondary School, can be found in Khatib, along with Khatib camp, a military base.
 Places of worship in Khatib include Teong Siew Wei Ling Dong Shan Temple.

 Politics

 Khatib is a subzone located within the larger Yishun planning area in Singapore.
 Khatib is currently part of the Nee Soon South Parliamentary Constituency within the Nee Soon Group Representation Constituency (GRC), helmed by the current ruling party, People's Action Party (PAP).
-Nee Soon South Parliamentary Constituency is overseen by Member of Parliament Carrie Tan.
+Nee Soon South Parliamentary Constituency is overseen by Member of Parliament Lee Hui Ying.